lovelaced/mediawiki_scraper/README.md

 This script scrapes all categorical data from practicalplants.org into a locally running mongoDB instance.

-It requires beautifulsoup, mwparserfromhell, pymediawiki and pymongo.
+It requires mwparserfromhell, pymediawiki (LATEST VERSION ONLY) and pymongo.
+You can use beautifulsoup as well for extra debugging info.

-This ships with a MODIFIED version of pymediawiki as practicalplants.org uses a very slightly modified version of current mediawiki standards.

 The mongoDB instance should be running like this: